wp-plugins/collabpress/readme.txt

 3. Easily add a new task to any project created

 == Changelog ==

+= 0.4 =
+* Added ability to edit projects
+* Added minimum user role setting
+* If a task is past the due date it will display in red

 = 0.3 =
 * Added ability to delete projects